KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 ## A Conceptual Understanding of the Intended Product

 Read the introduction of the finished Heir Module API to gain a vision of what we are about to create.

 (Read until the start of the section named <b>Heir Module Flow</b> and then pause.)

 [Link to Introduction to the Heir Antara Module](../basic-docs/fluidity/fluidity-api/heir.html#introduction)

 The basic concept to understand is that the Heir module allows the owner of a Smart Chain digital asset to designate an inheritor of the asset, should the owner become inactive on the chain.

-In terms of design, this is a relatively straightforward Antara module, which is one reason why we use it here.
+In terms of design, this is a relatively straightforward Antara module, which is one reason we use it here.

-## Complete the Heir Module Flow Section
+## Complete the Heir Module Flow Section (Optional)

-To understand specifically how the final Heir module functions, we use the [<b>komodo-cli</b>](../basic-docs/smart-chains/smart-chain-setup/interacting-with-smart-chains.html#using-komodo-cli) software and the <b>RICK</b> Smart Chain to experiment with each Heir API command.
+Before we begin the development process, it may be helpful to first experiment with the flow of RPC commands for the existing Heir module.

+This section is optional, but recommended.

 #### Launch the RICK Smart Chain

+The community test chain, <b>RICK</b>, has the Heir module enabled and can serve our experiment purposes.
+Launch the chain as follows.

 ```bash
 ./komodod -pubkey=$pubkey -ac_name=RICK -ac_supply=90000000000 -ac_reward=100000000 -ac_cc=3 -addnode=138.201.136.145 &